Initial Query

 7

-# Get the length of the sequence
+# Get the end of the slice

-print(length) # Output: 5
+print(end) # Output: 5

 1